Double bass: Description

 Double basses are typically constructed from several types of wood, including maple for the back, spruce for the top, and ebony for the fingerboard.
 It is uncertain whether the instrument is a descendant of the viola da gamba or of the violin, but it is traditionally aligned with the violin family.
 While the double bass is nearly identical in construction to other violin family instruments, it also embodies features found in the older viol family.

-The notes of the open strings are E1, A1, D2, and G2, the same as an acoustic or electric bass guitar.
+The standard notes of the open strings are E1, A1, D2, and G2, the same as an acoustic or electric bass guitar.
 However, the resonance of the wood, combined with the violin-like construction and long scale length gives the double bass a much richer tone than the bass guitar, in addition to the ability to use a bow, while the fretless fingerboard accommodates smooth glissandos and legatos.

 Playing style

 Like other violin and viol-family string instruments, the double bass is played either with a bow (arco) or by plucking the strings (pizzicato).
 When employing a bow, the player can either use it traditionally or strike the wood of the bow against the string.
 In orchestral repertoire and tango music, both arco and pizzicato are employed.
 In jazz, blues, and rockabilly, pizzicato is the norm, except for some solos and occasional written parts in modern jazz that call for bowing.

 In classical pedagogy, almost all of the focus is on performing with the bow and producing a good bowed tone; there is little work done on developing significant pizzicato skills.
 Bowed notes in the lowest register of the instrument produce a dark, heavy, mighty, or even menacing effect, when played with a fortissimo dynamic; however, the same low pitches played with a delicate pianissimo can create a sonorous, mellow accompaniment line.
 Classical bass students learn all of the different bow articulations used by other string section players (e.g., violin and cello), such as détaché, legato, staccato, sforzato, martelé ("hammered"-style), sul ponticello, sul tasto, tremolo, spiccato and sautillé.
 Some of these articulations can be combined; for example, the combination of sul ponticello and tremolo can produce eerie, ghostly sounds.
 Classical bass players do play pizzicato parts in orchestra, but these parts generally require simple notes (quarter notes, half notes, whole notes), rather than rapid passages.